jakstein/HydrogenImageBrowser/README.md

 - Rotate the image using a dial (or scroll wheel over the dial)
 - Move the image by dragging it around
 - Reset move, zoom, rotation by just right-clicking on the element responsible for each
-- Navigate between images within a folder
+- Navigate between images within a folder, sorted with natsort
 - More to come

 ## Shortcuts